 What to Do with Coffee Grounds – 5 Tips

-There are many productive ways to reuse coffee grounds, which include the following:
+There are many productive ways to reuse coffee grounds, you can even reuse coffee grounds to make another cup – Some of the other more creative ways include the following:

 Remove hair products residues

 The rough texture of coffee grounds makes it easier to remove the sticky residues on your hair.
 It’s more hassle-free than using apple cider vinegar, which needs lots of rinsing to remove the odor.

 Simply put the coffee grounds in a jar.
 Then, mix some of the grounds in your hair product when taking a shower and wash your hair as usual.
 The residues will stick to the coffee grounds as you massage the hair product all over your scalp and tresses.
 This will leave your hair feeling smooth and clean.